telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 The DropDownList widget displays `noDataTemplate` in the popup when the data source is empty.

-The example below demonstrates how to define a `noDataTemplate` template.
+The following example demonstrates how to define a `noDataTemplate` template.

 > **Important**
 >
-> When the `noDataTemplate` option is defined, the widget will always open the popup element.
+> When the `noDataTemplate` option is defined, the widget always opens the popup element.

 ###### Example